What is the census?

 A snapshot of the nation

-Every household in Scotland must complete a census questionnaire.
+Every household in Scotland has a legal responsibility to complete a census questionnaire.
 This means the census offers a detailed and accurate snapshot of the nation.
 The information the census collects has many uses.

 The census provides detailed information about Scotland's population, covering topics such as: